hpuac/dgs-4-10-4-performance-degradation-demo/README.md

 # DGS v4.10.4 performance degradation demo

+> UPDATE:
+> This issue was resolved within https://github.com/Netflix/dgs-framework/pull/1092
+> and released in v5.0.2.
+> Thx a lot to the whole team taking care of the issue so fast.

 The purpose of this repository is to demonstrate a performance degradation that was introduced in DGS v4.10.4.
 This degradation only happens if the `graphql-dgs-spring-boot-micrometer`